Eating and Drinking Support

 Depending on your child’s needs, they may be offered a review appointment to monitor progress with the recommendations or they may be discharged with the option to re-refer if required.

-We do not offer on-going therapy for children with dysphagia, and your child will be discharged when they have the appropriate personalised eating guidelines to ensure that they are able to eat and drink safely.
+Your child will be discharged when they have the appropriate personalised eating guidelines to ensure that they are able to meet their nutritional needs safely.

 No votes yet.